This article summarises the appeal of Audemars Piguet (AP) in easy-to-understand terms , with terminology hints provided for technical terms.

 - 1972: The Royal Oak overturns the notion that luxury equals solid gold.

-What you can "see" about the Royal Oak (shape, texture, story)
+Royal Oak "design" (shape, texture, story)

-① Octagonal bezel and visible screws
+① Octagonal bezel and screws

 ② Integrated bracelet